niklai99/ScientificComputing4Physics/docs/task1/install_docker.md

 !!! question "Do you have Rosetta installed?"

-    Before we get into the Docker installation, make sure you have Rosetta installed in your machine.
+    Before we get into the Docker installation, make sure you have Rosetta installed on your machine.

-    To check whether Rosetta is installed, open a terminal and run
+    To check whether Rosetta is installed, open a terminal and run:

     ```bash
     lsbom -f /Library/Apple/System/Library/Receipts/com.apple.pkg.RosettaUpdateAuto.bom
     ```

-    You should see at least three files listed as output of the command.
+    You should see at least three files listed as output.
 If not, it is likely that Rosetta is not installed.
 Then, install Rosetta with:

     ```bash
     softwareupdate --install-rosetta
     ```

     !!! info

-        Rosetta 2 is Apple's dynamic binary translator that enables applications compiled for Intel’s x86_64 architecture to run on Apple Silicon (arm64) devices.
+        **Rosetta 2** is Apple's dynamic binary translator that enables applications compiled for Intel’s x86_64 architecture to run on Apple Silicon (arm64) devices.
 While Docker Desktop is largely available as a native ARM application on these systems, some components—such as certain command-line utilities or legacy container images—may still be provided only in x86_64 format (e.g., amd64).
 Installing Rosetta 2 ensures that these non-native binaries are automatically translated and executed correctly, thereby maintaining full compatibility and ensuring a smooth installation and operational experience on your Mac.

 1. **Download Docker Desktop**